A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Significance of Our Findings

 \section{Significance of Our Findings}

-Our analysis uncovers a fundamental divergence in how SSMs and TBMs propagate information across depth, revealing an architecture-level trade-off that reframes long-context modeling.
+Our analysis uncovers a fundamental divergence in how SSMs and TBMs propagate information across layers, revealing an architecture-level trade-off that reframes long-context modeling.
 By showing that TBMs and SSMs follow opposite oversmoothing trajectories—TBMs exhibit early homogenization followed by late recovery, while SSMs preserve early uniqueness but suffer late homogenization—we explain why architectures that both perform well on language tasks nonetheless fail in systematically different ways as context grows.
-This insight transforms debates about "which family is better" into the more productive question of how each family routes and re-encodes information across depth.
+This insight transforms debates about "which family is better" into the more productive question of how each family routes and re-encodes information across layers.

 Our findings provide concrete diagnostics for common failure modes.
 The empirical and theoretical link between layerwise representation flow and probing accuracy explains why final-layer readouts can be misleading and why intermediate layers often contain the most usable knowledge.
-This enables a reliable diagnostic pipeline: layerwise probes combined with Sm/St and inter-token similarity metrics can detect whether a model will lose token-level detail or over-compress context before deployment.
+This enables a reliable diagnostic pipeline: layerwise probes combined with $V_\text{loc}$/$V_\text{glob}$ and inter-token similarity metrics can detect whether a model will lose token-wise detail or over-compress context before deployment.

 These insights point to immediate, practical interventions.
-Because representational collapse occurs at predictable depths, we can target fixes precisely: intermediate supervision, contrastive regularization to maintain token distinctiveness, contractive constraints for SSM dynamics, and hybrid architectures that route early processing through SSMs and global reconfiguration through attention.
+Because representational collapse occurs at predictable layers, we can target fixes precisely: intermediate supervision, contrastive regularization to maintain token distinctiveness, contractive constraints for SSM dynamics, and hybrid architectures that route early processing through SSMs and global reconfiguration through attention.
 Our analysis also informs scaling strategies, showing that larger state dimensions can destabilize representations, providing principled guidance for when and where to scale capacity.

 Finally, our work establishes a new experimental toolkit.
-The Sm/St similarity measures, comparative stability bounds, and layerwise analysis framework provide the community with reproducible metrics and theory-backed baselines for rigorous architecture comparison, opening avenues for provable regularizers, architecture-aware training, and benchmarks tailored to layerwise information retention.
+The $V_\text{loc}$/$V_\text{glob}$ similarity measures, comparative variance bounds, and layerwise analysis framework provide the community with reproducible metrics and theory-backed baselines for rigorous architecture comparison, opening avenues for provable regularizers, architecture-aware training, and benchmarks tailored to layerwise information retention.